blee0128/personal-website-on-aws/README.md

   - For Project name, click "Creating project"
     - Give a project name, in my case is "personal-portfolio-codebuild"
     - For environment, the operating system I am using is "Amazon Linux", the Runtime used is "Standard" and the Image used is "aws/codebuild/amazonlinux2-x86_64-standard:4.0"
-    - For Buiildspec specifications, select "Use a buildspec file"
+    - For Buildspec specifications, select "Use a buildspec file"
 - Step 4: Add deploy stage
   - For Deploy provide, select "Amazon S3"
   - For Input artifacts, select "BuildArtifact"